Corporate Legal Services Tel (213) 739-8287 Fax (213) 480-7724 October 21, 2016

-Over the course of the past few years, many MLSs, as well as their brokers ("participants") and agents ("subscribers"), have had an increasing number of questions and concerns about limited service brokers/limited service listings and open listing in the MLS.
+MLSs, as well as their brokers ("participants") and agents ("subscribers"), often have questions and concerns about limited service brokers/limited service listings and open listing in the MLS.
 This legal article addresses this subject and some of the related issues.

 Q 1.
 What is a "limited service broker"?

 A "Limited service brokers" are licensed brokers who offer their sellers little or no property marketing services other than submitting the property listing to the multiple listing service ("MLS").
-For this service, the broker receives a fee from the seller, which may be paid at the time of listing or at the time of the closing.
+For this service, the broker receives a fee from the seller to be paid at the time of listing/entry or at the time of the closing.
 The listing commonly also provides that the seller will pay a fee to any cooperating broker involved in the sale of the property.
-Because they do not offer the full range of services that a full service broker would, they have been designated "limited service brokers."
+Because these brokers or arrangements do not offer the full range of services that a full service broker would, they have been designated "limited service brokers."
 This characterization is not intended and should not be understood to demean or criticize this practice, but only to distinguish the practice from more traditional real estate services that might commonly be known as "full service" listings.

 Q 2.
 Is the MLS required to accept limited service listings?